zhangyongguang/sync/README.md

 - Source and target connection strings.
 - Database/table or collection mappings.
 - State file paths for resume tokens or binlog positions.
+  - MongoDB: The mongodb_resume_token_path is a configuration option used to specify the file path where the MongoDB resume token is stored.
+  - MySQL: The mysql_position_path is a configuration option that specifies the file path where the MySQL binlog position is stored.

 #### Example `config.yaml`